-People, in that country of conflict, got the point-and smiled applause.
+People in that country of conflict got the point-and smiled applause.

-While Francis was rising to leadership in his community of a million, Ma Nyein Tha was fast becoming a national figure in the eyes of her eleven million Burmese.
+While Francis was rising to leadership in his community of a million Karens, Ma Nyein Tha was fast becoming a national figure in the eyes of her eleven million Burmese.

-I was on the roof of a house in the centre of the city of Rangoon one evening when Ma Nyein Tha was celebrating her birthday.
+I was on the roof of a house in the centre of Rangoon one evening when Ma Nyein Tha was celebrating her birthday.
 Her tall and slender friend had recalled the countries Ma Nyein Tha had visited and, with the mention of each, had stuck the appropriate paper flag in the high crown of her jet black hair.

 Presently someone drew Ma Nyein Tha aside.
-He was one of Burma's most respected leaders, an outstanding educationalist of national repute.
+He was one of Burma's most respected leaders, an educationalist.